protobeard/madagascar_vanilla/README.md

 * Add Production Specialist Only work restriction option to bills
 * Add Inspired Pawn Only work restriction option to bills
 * Show Traits in Outfit Assignment: just like for Drug Policies.
 Modders note: what traits count as "outfit relevant" can be extended via XML patches.
+* Alert for pawns sleeping alone who don't want to be.

 ### Quality of Life